Biological Warfare (cont.)

 Humans are the only hosts that commonly develop an illness as a result of the infection.
 The illness may begin within 10-40 days.
 There is no typical pattern of symptoms, and some people show none at all.
 Most people appear mildly to moderately ill.

-Fever (can go up and down and last less than 13 days), chills, and headache are the most common signs and symptoms.
+Fever (can go up and down and last up to 13 days), chills, and headache are the most common signs and symptoms.
 Sweating, aches, fatigue, and loss of appetite are also common.
 Cough often occurs later in the illness.
 Chest pain occurs in a few people.
 Sometimes there is a rash.
 Other symptoms such as headache, facial pain, and hallucinations have been reported.

 Sometimes problems in the lungs are seen on chest X-rays.
 And some people may seem to have acute hepatitis because of their liver involvement.
 Others may develop a heart condition called endocarditis.